 Ochsner values the partnerships we have with vendors across our network.
 The goods and services of our partners provide allow us to deliver quality care to the communities we serve.
 As a trusted healthcare provider, we must ensure all our vendors meet certain federal compliance requirements.

-To streamline the process of verifying our vendor information and monitoring federal and state databases to screen for exclusions, we partner with VendorProof Engage, a ProviderTrust solution.
+To streamline the process of verifying our vendor information and monitoring federal and state databases to screen for exclusions, we partner with VendorProof, a ProviderTrust solution.

-We require each vendor or service provider to enroll in VendorProof Engage and submit key business information.
+We require each vendor or service provider to enroll in VendorProof and submit key business information.

 ProviderTrust is the market leader in the data science of healthcare population monitoring and is on a mission to make healthcare smarter and safer by delivering better data to health systems and health plans.

-When vendors complete enrollment in VendorProof Engage, they have the option to create a vendor profile for the VendorProof Engage Marketplace.
+When vendors complete enrollment in VendorProof, they have the option to create a vendor profile for the VendorProof Marketplace.
 The Marketplace serves to promote preferred vendors to healthcare organizations.

 An OIG exclusion refers to an individual or business that has been flagged as a risk to federal healthcare programs and their beneficiaries: healthcare service providers.